Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Results and Discussion

-This broadening is attributed to two main distinctions from the B20 materials: First, unlike a Skyrmion lattice, the magnetic domains in \crgb~do not have a long-range translational order as seen in the oxide films \cite{Nakamura2018, Maccariello2018,Vistoli2019}.
-Second, the trivial-to-non-trivial spin texture transition occurs across a range of fields for different bubble domains, instead of having a sharp, well-defined value.
+The broadened features in $\chiac(H)$ of \crgb are attributed to two differences from the B20 materials: First, unlike a skyrmion lattice, the magnetic domains in \crgb~do not have a long-range order.
+Such a lack of long-range structure in magnetic bubble phases has been reported in other magnetic systems \cite{Nakamura2018, Maccariello2018,Vistoli2019}.
+Second, as mentioned above, we speculate that the changes in the spin texture of individual bubbles in \crgb occur over a range of fields, which inevitably causes the finite widths in step-function like changes in $\chiac(B)$.
 We will discuss this more with the MFM data in Fig. \ref{mfmdata}.

-Fig.~\ref{chiac}(c) displays the $T$ dependence of $\chiac$ taken at constant fields as shown.
-The diverging magnitude of $\chiac$ as $T$ approaches $T_C$ across $T_C$ marks the long range magnetic ordering , consistent with the data shown in Fig.~\ref{chiac}(a).
-We note that the peak of $\chiac(T)$ near $T_C$ begins to split at an applied field of $\mu_0H = 40$ mT with a pronounced splitting observed at $\muh=50$ mT.
-The peak at lower temperature is situated at $T=14.9$ K for 50 mT and changes to 14.3 K at 120 mT.
-Meanwhile, the high $T$ peak starts to emerge at $T=16.1$ K at $\muh = 50$ mT and moves to 17.4 K at 200 mT, where the lower peak becomes mostly invisible.
-We speculate that the emergence of two peaks at a finite field originates from robust pinning with an energy scale comparable to $\approx k_BT_C$ and thus is likely to survive at elevated temperature \cite{Maus2019}.
+Fig.~\ref{chiac}(c) shows the $T$ dependence of $\chiac$ taken at constant fields as shown.
+The diverging magnitude of $\chiac$ as $T$ approaches $T_C$ marks the long-range magnetic ordering, consistent with the data shown in Fig.~\ref{chiac}(a).
+We note that the peak of $\chiac(T)$ near $T_C$ begins to split at an applied field of $\mu_0H = 40$ mT, and this becomes more obvious at $\muh=50$ mT and above.
+Increasing $H$, the lower peak moves to the lower $T$, and the higher one to the higher $T$, making the split more obvious: For example, at 50 mT, the two peaks are located at $T=14.9$ and 16.1 K, respectively, and they moved to 14.3 K and 16.5 K at 120 mT, eventually merging into one peak at 17.4 K at 200 mT.
+The heights of peaks are in generial reduced gradually as increasing the field but the lower $T$'s peaks decreases faster, while the ones at higher $T$ increase eventually become the only peak.

+At this point, we do not have a clear explanation for this splitting, although we speculate that the emergence of two peaks at a finite field originates from robust pinning with an energy scale comparable to $\approx k_BT_C$ and thus is likely to survive at elevated temperature, of which the similar behaviors were observed in B20 magnets \cite{Wilhelm2011,Bannenberg2018}. \black

 We now turn to the MFM images to compare the area fraction of magnetic bubbles \cite{afnote} and the magnitudes of the THE signals.
 In Figs.~\ref{mfmdata}(a)-(d), we display the frequency shifts obtained in the same scanned area of $14\times14$ $\mu$m$^2$ at $\muh=40$ and 100 mT, which correspond to below $H_P$ and above $H_T$, respectively.
 The MFM images are taken after initial field-cooling through $T_C$ at $\muh = 10$ mT.
 Panels Fig.~\ref{mfmdata}(e) and (f) show the $H$ dependence of the magnitude of $\rhoxy^T$ (left $y$-axes) and the area fraction (right $y$-axes) for $T=$ 4.2 and 13 K, respectively.
 At $T=4.2$ K, the bubble domains in circular shapes with diameters ranging from 0.4 to 1$\mu$m are distributed in the field of view, as shown in Fig.~\ref{mfmdata}(a).
 The shape of the bubbles remains mostly circular until $H$ reaches 100 mT at 4.2 K. However, at 13 K, the shape evolves from circular at low field [panel (c)] to rod-shaped at 100 m T [panel (d)].
 The rod-shaped domains that appear only in the higher field, as seen in Fig.\ref{mfmdata}(d), act as precursors for the stripy domain walls that appear in the spin-polarized state in $H>H_S$ \cite{Wulferding2017} .
 Hence, they are more likely to appear at higher $T$s at a given field due to the reduced spin stiffness.